 Just in case you are an alien from the planet Zargon (in which case, Hi!), we’re going to go through the main features of YouTube.
 From a viewer’s perspective, it is very easy to use.
 The tab down the left-hand side lists categories that can be clicked on to view videos that fit that description.

 Whenever you are watching videos, there is also a recommended videos section on the right-hand side that suggests similar videos you might like based on your previous behaviour on the site.

-If you host your video on YouTube then you can easily grab an embed code and embed the video on your website, so viewers don’t need to visit YouTube to watch your video.
+- Suggested videos – If you host videos on YouTube then you can easily grab an embed code and embed the video on your website, so viewers don’t need to visit YouTube to watch your video.